 Department of Health and Human Services (HHS);Center for Medicare and Medicaid Services (CMS)

 |Health Conditions/Disability Measures|

-|Unit of Observation||Individual|
+|Unit of Observation||Individual/Patient|

-|Years Collected||1996 - present|
+|Years Collected||1999 - present|

-|Data Collection Frequency||Annual||Strengths and Limitations|
+|Data Collection Frequency||Quarterly||Strengths and Limitations|

 |Data Access Requirements||